okutse/foodborne_diseases/main.md

 ### Data preprocessing

 There were 42,794 unique strains collected across the US states represented in this data set, a reflection of the variation and heterogeneity of the data.
-Additionally, there were 1403 unique isolation sources which comprise of *17,344 clinical types and 30,356 environmental/other types*.
+Additionally, there were 1401 unique isolation sources which comprised of 60 clinical types and 14,474 environmental/other types.
 There were 296 different AMR genotypes, and 39 different outbreaks.
-The data has 285 unique isolate sourcing categories as developed by IFSAC category scheme, 90 unique hosts, and 67 unique host diseases.
-To make meaningful comparisons in relation to our objective, we aggregate the IFASC category into 7 broad  categories and examine the collection date to create date variables to explore trends over time.
-Since the `Collection date` variable contains the date the sample were collected in the format the submitter supplied ranging from Month-Date-Year, Year-Month and Year only while the `Create date` is in the Year-Month-Date ISO format with time stamp the data was added into the Pathogen Detection Project, we first convert these into a standard form of Year-Month-Date.
-Then for `Collection date` variable with missing values, we choose to fill in these dates by using those from the `Create date`.
-Finally we create new `Year` and `Month` variables and extract the respective years and months from the`Collection date` variable to maintain consistency in terms of available year records.
+The data had 285 unique isolate sourcing categories as developed by IFSAC category scheme, 90 unique hosts, and 67 unique host diseases.
+To make meaningful comparisons in relation to our objective, further work will involve aggregating the IFASC category into 7 broad  categories.
+We also examined the collection date variable that was used to explore trends over time.
+Since the `Collection date` variable contained the date the sample were collected in the format the submitter supplied ranging from Month-Date-Year, Year-Month and Year only while the `Create date` was in the Year-Month-Date ISO format with time stamp the data was added into the Pathogen Detection Project, we first converted these into a standard form of Year-Month-Date.
+Then for `Collection date` variable with missing values, we chose to fill in these dates by using those from the `Create date` variable.
+Finally we created  `Year` and `Month` variables and extracted the respective years and months from the`Collection date` variable to maintain consistency in terms of available year records.
 For the Location variable, we reduced this to only include 50 states in the United States and 1 District (Puerto Rico).
 Table \@ref(tab:table-one) summarizes selected variables from the data set.

 ### Potential data limitations

 Even though the NCBI pathogen detection allows real-time identification of clusters of related genomic sequences to aid in outbreak detection, and track the spread of resistance genes, a potential limitation of this data source is that it does not identify outbreaks or outbreak memberships and analyses rely solely on publicly available data submitted to the database.
 Additionally, the database allows a lot of flexibility in the naming conventions which results in substantial heterogeneity that make it difficult to query and extract meaningful patterns for microbial risk assessments [@sanaa2019genomegraphr].
-For instance, the “collected by” and “isolation source” are fields entered as free text which are very extreme in the options they present for analysis.
-Moreover, there are a lot of missing data on potentially useful fields, a scenario that makes it difficult to derive inferences that could inform food policies.
+For instance, the “collected by” and “isolation source” are fields that were entered as free text which are very extreme in the options they present for analysis.
+Moreover, there is a lot of missing data on potentially useful fields, a scenario that makes it difficult to derive inferences that could inform food policies.

 \begin{table}[H]